-Education as activism: Building Branching Minds
+Education for All: Building Branching Minds

 Former classroom teacher Maya Gat went from not knowing what a startup was to co-founding a life-changing EdTech platform.